Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">5/12/2024</td>
+<td align="center">5/14/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GN7UDM0WE/afar">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GPWUK9M45/this-is-the-digital-world-escape-from-the-moon">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Rudeus receives a letter from Paul.
-The letter explains that Norn and Aisha, Rudeus's younger<br>sisters, have been sent to join Rudeus.
-Meanwhile Nanahoshi continues her research into summoning magic<br>for a way to return to her original world.</p>
+<p align="center">An attack from the Royal Knights gravely injured the childen and sent them flying to<br>one of the Digital World's moons!
+As they recover, they try multiple plans to<br>try to return to the Digital World as the Royal Knights continue to retrieve more<br>data to hasten Lucemon's revival!</p>
 </td>
 </tr>
 </table>